As Israel ramps up its ground war, Hamas says death toll in Gaza Strip has soared over 8,000

 As Israel ramps up its war on Hamas, the pleas from within Gaza — and for Gaza from around the world — are growing louder, with many calling for an immediate humanitarian cease-fire.

+While U.N.
+Secretary-General Antonio Guterres has issued a personal call for an "immediate humanitarian cease-fire," neither the U.N.
+Security Council nor the full General Assembly, nor the U.S. government, have not gone that far.

-The United Nations and the U.S. government have not gone that far, but both have urged Israel to prioritize the protection of civilians.
+The U.S. and the U.N. have both urged Israel to prioritize the protection of civilians.

+CBS News' Pamela Falk at the United Nations contributed to this report.

 for more features.